top of page

 Most RCCMHC caregivers report SPMI, mental illness, high ACE scores, trauma histories and/or chronic toxic stress.

-More Poverty & Less Access to "Safety Net" Supports
+Less Access to "Safety Net" Supports and Higher Rates of Poverty

 shutterstock_1564629874.jpg